Brad Pitt And Kate Hudson’s Alleged Romance Confirmed?

 As for Brad Pitt’s love life, a source months ago claimed the actor was not ready to date and was instead focused on moving on from his split by surrounding himself with people who “bring light” to his life.

 “[Brad Pitt] is still getting his legs underneath him after Angelina hit him with a wrecking ball, but eventually he will date again,” an insider told Hollywood Life in November.
 “One thing is for sure, the next woman he dates will be nothing like Angelina.
-He was seduced by her darkness and intensity but after years of all the drama he wants to be around positive people.
+He was seduced by her darkness and intensity, but after years of all the drama, he wants to be around positive people.
 Brad is looking for someone to bring light into his life after all the drama.
 He just wants it to be easy and loving.
 At this point in his life he realizes all the other stuff is a waste of time.”

 [Featured Image by Tim P. Whitby/Getty Images]